 The B Major scale has 5 sharps and is one of the harder Major scales to master on saxophone.
 However, starting from middle B moving your way up through the Scale slowly you will get used to the fingerings.

-This is one of those scales that have two challanges.
+This is one of those Major scales on Saxophone that have two challenges.
 First, you need to wrap your mind around the actual notes and the theory behind them and dealing with the 5 sharps.
 On top of that you have new fingering combinations that takes a bit of practice to work through.

 I recommend that you start slowly and pay extra attention to the intervall between G Sharp and A Sharp.
 Moving from G Sharp to A sharp landing on B is the most challenging part from a fingering point of view.

 Use the basic A sharp fingering (same as B flat basic fingering).
 It will help you play more fluently throughout the entire B Major Scales.